How to Provide Testimony in New Hampshire

 Although it is not required, you can prepare written copies of your testimony to be given to committee members.
 Bring 21 copies for a House hearing and 10 copies for a Senate hearing.

-The first sentence of your testimony should include a statement on where you stand on this bill in a clear and concise way (“I opposed this bill” or “I support this bill”).
+The first sentence of your testimony should include a statement on where you stand on this bill in a clear and concise way (“I oppose this bill” or “I support this bill”).

 Follow with a personal and compelling story, and 2-3 succinct points.